minhnguyen-ai/askimo/README.md

 ## Installation

-You can install Askimo in four ways today:
+You can install Askimo in five ways today:

 ### 1. Homebrew (macOS/Linux)